judka-uriel/uriel-book/uriel_en.md

 who in Hebrew are called *haredim anusim* — “Haredim under duress”. -->

 Many sages also repeatedly mentioned the term *zera Yisrael*.
-For example, Rambam in *Sefer ha‑Mitzvot* specified as a separate additional commandment number [M−362](https://www.sefaria.org/Sefer_HaMitzvot,_Negative_Commandments.362) that a king and indeed any leader must be *zera Yisrael*.
+For example, Rambam in *Sefer HaMitzvot* specified as a separate additional commandment number [M−362](https://www.sefaria.org/Sefer_HaMitzvot,_Negative_Commandments.362) that a king and indeed any leader must be *zera Yisrael*.
-The same is found in *Sefer ha‑Chinukh* under number [498](https://www.sefaria.org/Sefer_HaChinukh.498.2?with=Mishneh%20Torah,%20Kings%20and%20Wars) with the explanation that the compassion inherent in Jews is transmitted from a Jewish father to his children.
+The same is found in *Sefer HaChinukh* under number [498](https://www.sefaria.org/Sefer_HaChinukh.498.2?with=Mishneh%20Torah,%20Kings%20and%20Wars) with the explanation that the compassion inherent in Jews is transmitted from a Jewish father to his children.